-Firstly, the Court clarified certain aspects of its advisory jurisdiction (80).
-It stated that the act of accession and the declaration of acceptance of accession to an international convention give expression, overall, to the convergence of intent of the States concerned and therefore amount to an international agreement, on which the Court has jurisdiction to deliver an opinion.
-That opinion, which may relate to the division, between the European Union and the Member States, of competence to conclude an agreement with third States, may be requested when a Commission proposal concerning an agreement has been submitted to the Council and has not been withdrawn at the time when the request is made to the Court.
-However, it is not necessary for the Council to have, at that point, already made clear an intention to conclude such an agreement.
-In those circumstances, a request for an opinion is, in fact, prompted by a legitimate concern on the part of the institutions concerned to know the extent of the respective powers of the European Union and the Member States before a decision relating to the agreement concerned is taken.
+expression, overall, to the convergence of intent of the States concerned and therefore amount to an international agreement, on which the Court has jurisdiction to deliver an Opinion.
+That Opinion, which may relate to the division, between the European Union and the Member States, of competence to conclude an agreement with third States, may be requested when a Commission proposal concerning an agreement has been submitted to the Council and has not been withdrawn at the time when the request is made to the Court.
+However, it is not necessary that the Council should, at that point, have already made clear an intention to conclude such an agreement.
+In those circumstances, a request for an Opinion is in fact prompted by a legitimate concern on the part of the institutions concerned to know the extent of the respective powers of the European Union and the Member States before a decision relating to the agreement concerned is taken.

-Secondly, as regards the substance, the Court observed, first of all, that the declaration of acceptance and, accordingly, the international agreement to which it relates are ancillary to the 1980 Hague Convention.
+Second, as regards the substance, the Court observed first of all that the declaration of acceptance and, accordingly, the international agreement to which it relates are ancillary to the Hague Convention.
 In addition, that convention falls within the area of family law with cross-border implications, in which the European Union has internal competence under Article 81(3) TFEU.
-Having exercised that competence by adopting Regulation No 2201/2003 (81), the European Union has external competence in the area which forms the subject matter of that convention.
-Indeed, the provisions of that regulation cover, to a large extent, the two procedures governed by the 1980 Hague Convention, namely the procedure concerning the return of children who have been wrongly removed and the procedure for securing the exercise of access rights.
+Having exercised that competence by adopting Regulation No 2201/2003, 81 the European Union has external competence in the area which forms the subject-matter of that convention.
+Indeed, the provisions of that regulation cover to a large extent the two procedures governed by the 1980 Hague Convention, namely the procedure concerning the return of children who have been wrongly removed and the procedure for securing the exercise of access rights.

-Lastly, the Court observed that, in spite of the precedence of Regulation No 2201/2003 over the 1980 Hague Convention, the scope and effectiveness of the common rules laid down by the regulation are likely to be affected when the Member States individually make separate declarations accepting third-State accessions to that convention.
+Last, the Court observed that, in spite of the precedence of Regulation No 2201/2003 over the 1980 Hague Convention, the scope and effectiveness of the common rules laid down by the regulation are likely to be affected when the Member States individually make separate declarations accepting third-State accessions to that convention.
 There would be a risk of undermining the uniform and consistent application of Regulation No 2201/2003 whenever a situation involving international child abduction involved a third State and two Member States, one of which had accepted the accession of that third State to the convention whilst the other had not.